InvaderZim62/BackTap/README.md

 "Back Tap" is a feature in iOS 14+ and iPhone 8+.
 It can be use to trigger events on the phone, but is not available in code for app development.

-I created this app to demonstrate how you can detect taps on the back iPhone in code using the z-accelerometer.
+I created this app to demonstrate how you can detect taps on the back of an iPhone in code using the z-accelerometer.
+During the documentation, I am using a normal tap strength.

 Here is a plot of z-acceleration (z-accel) versus time.
 I tapped the back of the phone twice with the screen facing up, and twice with the screen facing down.
 As you can see, the nominal z-accel is -1 for the screen facing up, and +1 for the screen facing down.